Excess supply: Prevention of excess supply

-The best way how to prevent excess supply is to find an optimal production plan for the specific products for example based on historical data.
+One way how to prevent excess supply is to find an optimal production plan for the specific products for example based on historical data.
 As in the above example with ice cream sell note X_{t} the count of scoops that ice creamer sold in the t-th week of the year.
 For future times is X_{t} random process.
 We can figure out the probability distribution of X_{t} based on historical data.
 If in previous years were sold 53,56,55,57 scoops in week 27 it's not really probably that in 27th week this year will sell over 100 scoops.
 One of the ways how to estimate how much ice cream prepare for next week is to do the mean of historical values.
 Another approach is to extrapolate the data 53,56,55,57 for example using some regression.
-The best way is surely to maximize expected profit.
-In this case, we also need to estimate the probability distribution of the count of scoops that will be sold next week.
+One way is surely to maximize expected profit.
+In this case, one also need to estimate the probability distribution of the count of scoops that will be sold next week.

-On the other hand (if we talk about demand) encouraging customers to buy things, for example, sales are a great instrument that allows sellers to reduce inventory as well as other marketing techniques such as 2+1, black Fridays and night shopping.
+In the case of demand, encouraging customers to buy things, for example, sales are an effective instrument that allows sellers to reduce inventory as well as other marketing techniques such as 2+1, black Fridays and night shopping.

 Generally, if we look at theorems in paragraph causes and we improve them or reverse them it helps to avoid excess supply, so financial and economic stability contributes to stable demand so as inflation (money yesterday have less value so it's better to spend them today).